cloudflare/cloudflare-docs/products/1.1.1.1/src/content/1.1.1.1-for-families/linux.md

 # Linux

-Follow these steps to configure 1.1.1.1 for Families:
+Follow these steps to configure 1.1.1.1 for Families in Ubuntu and Debian.

 ## Block malware